leanprover-community/mathematics_in_lean/html/_sources/C10_Topology.rst.txt

 to :numref:`%s <structures>`,
 in this chapter, we will explain how topological notions are formalized in Mathlib.
-Not only do topological abstractions apply in much greater generality, but that also, somewhat paradoxically, make it easier to reason about limits and continuity in concrete instances.
+Not only do topological abstractions apply in much greater generality, but they also, somewhat paradoxically, make it easier to reason about limits and continuity in concrete instances.

 Topological notions build on quite a few layers of mathematical structure.